IHRA definition of antisemitism: Legal

-Original drafter
+Kenneth Stern

-In 2004, as the American Jewish Committee's antisemitism expert, Kenneth S. Stern was the lead drafter of the working definition and its examples.
+Between 2003 and 2004, as the American Jewish Committee's antisemitism expert, Kenneth S. Stern coordinated the drafting of the original working definition and its examples.
 In 2015, he re-affirmed his belief in its efficacy: "No definition of something as complex as antisemitism can be perfect, but this one, ten years after its creation, remains a very good one."
-He stated that the definition was created "as a tool for data collectors in European countries to identify what to include and exclude from their reports about antisemitism, and to have a common frame of reference so that data might be compared across borders."
-He "encouraged the Department of State's first Special Envoy for Antisemitism to promote the definition as an important tool."
-He stated that he used it effectively as the framework for a report on global antisemitism.
-However, he added: "approaches to antisemitism that endorse and promote academic freedom are more likely to work, in part because they underscore the academy's goal of increasing knowledge and promoting critical thinking.... approaches that explain academic freedom away or harm it will not only fail, they make the problem worse."
-Therefore, he has cautioned against the free speech implications of legislating for its use on college campuses.
+As well as for its original purpose "as a tool for data collectors" in Europe, Stern also encouraged the United States' first Special Envoy for Monitoring and Combating anti-Semitism to "promote the definition as an important tool", and said that he used it effectively as the framework for a report on global antisemitism.

-He has opposed efforts to enshrine it in university policies and in December 2016 wrote a letter to members of the US Congress warning that giving the definition legal status would be "unconstitutional and unwise".
-In 2011, he co-authored an article about how the 'Working Definition' was being abused in Title VI cases, because it was being employed in an attempt to "restrict academic freedom and punish political speech."
-In November 2017, Stern explained to the US House of Representatives that the definition has been abused on various US university campuses.
-He warned that it could "restrict academic freedom and punish political speech" and questioned whether definitions created by minority groups should be legislatively enshrined, giving as one of several examples: "Imagine a definition designed for Palestinians.
-If "Denying the Jewish people their right to self-determination, and denying Israel the right to exist" is antisemitism, then shouldn't "Denying the Palestinian people their right to self-determination, and denying Palestine the right to exist" be anti-Palestinianism?
-Would they then ask administrators to police and possibly punish campus events by pro-Israel groups who oppose the two state solution, or claim the Palestinian people are a myth?"
-In December 2019, Stern said: "It was created primarily so that European data collectors could know what to include and exclude.
-That way antisemitism could be monitored better over time and across borders.
-It was never intended to be a campus hate speech code [...]".
+Stern has opposed efforts to require universities to adopt the working definition in their policies, whether voluntarily or by legal instrument, saying: "It was never intended to be a campus hate speech code."
+He says the working definition has been abused in Title VI cases in an attempt to "restrict academic freedom and punish political speech."
+He has also written to members of the US Congress to warn that giving the definition legal status would be "unconstitutional and unwise".
+He has further questioned whether definitions created by minority groups should be legislatively enshrined, giving as one of several examples: Imagine a definition designed for Palestinians.
+If 'Denying the Jewish people their right to self-determination, and denying Israel the right to exist' is antisemitism, then shouldn't 'Denying the Palestinian people their right to self-determination, and denying Palestine the right to exist' be anti-Palestinianism?
+Would they then ask administrators to police and possibly punish campus events by pro-Israel groups who oppose the two state solution, or claim the Palestinian people are a myth?

+In December 2019, Stern suggested that approaches to anti-antisemitism that "endorse and promote academic freedom" were more likely to succeed, in part because they may "underscore the academy's goal of increasing knowledge and promoting critical thinking".
+He said that approaches which "harm" academic freedom will instead exacerbate antisemitism on campuses.